Seek Returns

 If instead you contribute at the beginning of each year:

-The roughly $40,000 difference is what one extra year of compounding on every contribution is worth over a 30-year horizon.
-This is a real, recurring reason to fund retirement accounts early in the year rather than at the end.
+The roughly $40,000 difference shows what one extra period of compounding on every contribution can be worth over a 30-year horizon.
+This is one practical reason that contributing earlier in each period can matter.

 Common Mistakes